Why SignalQL exists

 - Product teams can turn follow-up questions into structured queries instead of waiting for every dashboard variation.

-- Data teams get a smaller, reviewable surface for AI-assisted analysis instead of unconstrained prose-to-SQL.
+- Data teams get a smaller, reviewable surface for AI-assisted retrieval instead of unconstrained prose-to-SQL.

-- Engineering and platform teams can keep analytics intent portable instead of encoding every question in vendor-specific dashboard logic.
+- Engineering and platform teams can keep evidence intent portable instead of encoding every question in vendor-specific logic.

 Pilot Without a Migration Cliff